du-cassoulet/cassou-script/README.md

 Assign a variable:
 `KEYWORD:set IDENTIFIER = <expr>`

-Reassign a variable
+Reassign a variable:
 `IDENTIFIER = <expr>`

 ### Statements

-If statement
+If statement:
 `KEYWORD:if <expr> (-> <expr>|{ <statements> })`